 If you have been involved in a cycling accident, our dedicated team of personal injury solicitors handle all types of road traffic injury claims.
 They can help you get the compensation you deserve and hold those responsible for your accident and injuries to account.

 Common Cycle Accident Injuries

-- Arm and leg injuries ranging from cuts, bruises and sprains to serious, life-changing fractures.
+- Arm and leg injuries ranging from cuts, bruises, sprains to serious, life-changing fractures.

-- Chest injuries ranging from cuts and bruises to the chest area, to rib fractures and potentially serious internal injuries.
+- Chest injuries ranging from cuts and bruises to the chest area to rib fractures.